Selena Gomez And The Weeknd Enjoy Another Date Night In Los Angeles As Bella Hadid Gets Racy In Paris

 According to a report by Hollywood Life last week, Selena Gomez and The Weeknd’s second known date took place at the Tenants Of The Trees Club in Los Angeles on January 19, where they were reportedly acting “like a couple.”

 “They shared a kiss and she was stroking his back at times too.
-The pair came in quite late and sat at the pagoda style covered area at a secluded table,” an insider said, adding that Gomez “and her guy seemed to have a good time [and] looked relaxed in one another’s company.”
+The pair came in quite late and sat in the pagoda style covered area at a secluded table,” an insider said, adding that Gomez “and her guy seemed to have a good time [and] looked relaxed in one another’s company.”

 The following night, January 20, Selena Gomez and The Weeknd were reportedly together yet again as they reunited for a low-key dinner date El Rubi Restaurant in Panorama City, California, where another Hollywood Life report revealed they were seen eating with some friends.